CybrZone/phishkiller/README.md

 ## Phishkiller usage

 ### Optional
 To hide your ip (you're not safe from feds, but you won't get blocked by the site) you can add proxies to the proxies.txt file.
-Th format is: protocol://(username:password)@ip:port.
+The format is: protocol://(username:password)@ip:port.
 If you want free premium proxies check out webshare.io (not sponsored, but you get 10 premium proxies for free without a cc)

+### Mandatory
 Run
 ```
 python3 phishkiller.py
  ```